 Healy Pass to Egypt Lake: Multi-Day Trek

-The Healy Pass to Egypt Lake trek is one of Banff's classic backcountry adventures — a multi-day trip that takes you from the Bow Valley over an alpine pass and into a stunning basin surrounded by peaks, turquoise lakes, and wildflower meadows.
+The Healy Pass to Egypt Lake trek is one of Banff's classic backcountry adventures — a multi-day trip that takes you from the Bow Valley over an alpine pass and into a remarkable basin surrounded by peaks, turquoise lakes, and wildflower meadows.
 It's the perfect introduction to backcountry camping in the Canadian Rockies, with well-maintained trails, designated campsites, and scenery that rivals anything in the park.

 Route Overview